 For solicitation to have occurred, the actual crime does not have to be committed.
 For instance, if someone solicits a prostitute to engage in sexual acts for money, but is arrested before any exchange of money or sex acts has taken place, that person is still guilty of solicitation, though they are not guilty of engaging in the act of prostitution.

 Though solicitation does not require that the actual crime has taken place, it does require that there was real intent to contribute to the commission of the crime.
 Solicitation is typically considered a “preparatory” offense, in the same category as attempt, conspiracy, or facilitation.

 The penalties for solicitation depend on the crime that is being solicited.
 For instance, prostitution is a class 1 misdemeanor, so solicitation of prostitution is, therefore, a class 3 misdemeanor.
 But if a defendant were to solicit a Class 6 felony, for instance, they would face class 2 misdemeanor charges.

 The vast majority of the time, solicitation of any crime will fall into the misdemeanor category.
-Only solicitation of a class 1 felony will carry felony charges.
+Only solicitation of a class 1 felony will carry felony charges in Arizona.

 In Arizona, penalties for misdemeanor offenses are as follows:

 - Class 1 misdemeanor: a maximum of six months of jail time, or

 - Class 2 misdemeanor: a maximum of four months of jail time, or